Winter Wedding Photography in Ginzan Onsen: A Snowy Taisho-Era Hot Spring Town in Yamagata, Japan

 From the beginning, the couple’s wish was clear: they wanted both styles in one trip—

-- a Western wedding dress + tuxedo look, and
+1. Western Style: wedding dress + tuxedo

 To do that without rushing (and to give space for weather changes), we planned a two-night stay in Ginzan Onsen.
 Outfit selection was done in advance from our website catalog, and we coordinated hair styling and makeup preferences over WhatsApp so the couple could plan comfortably from overseas.
-(Original draft provided by client in attached document.)

-Getting to Ginzan Onsen via Oishida Station (practical access for international travelers)
+Getting to Ginzan Onsen via Oishida Station

 Ginzan Onsen is famous—but it’s not “next to” a major city.
 The most common rail gateway is Oishida Station (大石田駅), reached by the Yamagata Shinkansen from Tokyo, then followed by a local transfer (bus/taxi/shuttle).
 Source

 A straightforward Tokyo route looks like: Tokyo → (Shinkansen) → Oishida Station → (local bus) → Ginzan Onsen.
 The local bus ride is listed at about 35 minutes and around ¥1,000 each way in the access guide.
-Source

 Arrival day: meeting at Oishida Station

 On the day of the shoot, we met the couple at Oishida Station—Ginzan Onsen’s closest major train access point.
 From there, the ryokan’s transport arranged the final leg into the onsen town.
-(Original draft provided by client in attached document.)

 Where we stayed: Ryokan Nagasawa Heihachi (built 1925)

 For this trip, we headed to Ryokan Nagasawa Heihachi, described as a three-story wooden inn built in 1925, with the romance of the Taisho era.
-Source

 What to pack for a winter wedding photoshoot in Ginzan Onsen (international-couple checklist)